shashanksaini13/SQL-Optimizations/README.md

 # README

 This README includes a guide I wrote on how to optimize PostrgreSQL query performance for Army MUGS (electric sensor) units, a description of my API and its uses, and my query performance benchmarking script for MUGS units.
-Unfortunately all code/files I wrote cannot be included, as many are classified government property.
+Unfortunately most code/files I wrote cannot be included, as many are classified government property.
 Code for my API and an example on how to use my sampling algorithm are included in the repository, however.

 ## Database Optimization: